VisionVerse/SRDL-Net/README.md

 }
 ```

----

 ## Acknowledgement

-This project uses **PVT-v2** as the backbone.
 We thank the authors of PVT and the open-source remote sensing change detection community for their valuable contributions.

----